SuzanFah/panduta/README.md

 ## How It Works 🏛️

-Panduta is built on a robust architecture designed for scalability and seamless user experience:
+Panduta™ is built on a robust architecture designed for scalability and seamless user experience:

 - **🎨 Client:** A sleek, intuitive web interface that’s easy to navigate.
 - **💻 Server:** A reliable backend that manages business logic, handles API requests, and ensures smooth operation.